quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Packet Threshold

-The RECOMMENDED initial value for kPacketThreshold is 3, based on TCP loss recovery {{?RFC5681}} {{?RFC6675}}.
+The RECOMMENDED initial value for the packet reordering threshold (kPacketThreshold) is 3, based on TCP loss detection {{?RFC5681}} {{?RFC6675}}.

 Some networks may exhibit higher degrees of reordering, causing a sender to detect spurious losses.
 Implementers MAY use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience.

 ### Time Threshold {#time-threshold}

 Ack-based loss detection uses a time threshold to determine how much reordering to tolerate.
-In this document, the threshold is expressed as a fraction of an RTT, but implementations MAY experiment with absolute thresholds.
-The RECOMMENDED time threshold, expressed as a fraction of the round-trip time (kTimeThreshold), is 1/8.
+The RECOMMENDED time threshold (kTimeThreshold), expressed as a round-trip time multiplier, is 9/8.

-Once a later packet has been acknowledged, an endpoint SHOULD declare packets lost if a time threshold of (1 + kTimeThreshold) * max(SRTT, latest_RTT) has passed since they were sent.
+Once a later packet has been acknowledged, an endpoint SHOULD declare an earlier packet lost if it was sent a threshold amount of time in the past.
+The time threshold is computed as kTimeThreshold * max(SRTT, latest_RTT).
 If packets sent prior to the largest acknowledged packet cannot yet be declared lost, then a timer SHOULD be set for the remaining time.

 Using max(SRTT, latest_RTT) protects from the two following cases: